RohanVKashyap/resolution-pde/README.md

-## MULTI-RESOLUTION LEARNING FOR RESOLUTION INVARIANCE IN PDEs
+## Multi-Resolution Learning for Resolution Invariance in PDEs (ICLR 2026).